NazrulIslam991/searchable_appbar/README.md

 ## Features

-The `CustomAppBar` is a modern replacement for Flutter's default `AppBar`, with enhanced mobile UI features:
+The `searchable_appbar` is a modern replacement for Flutter's default `AppBar`, with enhanced mobile UI features:

 • Integrated Search: Smooth title-to-search transition with cubic animation.